 From NKAA, Notable Kentucky African Americans Database (main entry)

-George, S. H.(born: 1878 - died: 1936) S. H. George was considered a wealthy physician, politician, and business man in Paducah, KY.
-He was born in Kentucky.
-His mother died when he was three years old, and S. H. George was forced to earn his way at an early age.
-He was a school teacher for several years, and later graduated from Walden University (TN) and Meharry Medical College.
-He returned to Paducah and opened his medical practice, and is listed in the 1910 U.S. Federal Census.
+George, S. H.(born: 1878 - died: 1936) S. H. George, born in Kentucky, was considered a wealthy physician, politician, and business man in Paducah, KY.
+His mother died when he was three years old, and he was forced to earn his own way at an early age.
+George was a school teacher for several years and later graduated from Walden University (TN) and Meharry Medical College.
+He returned to Paducah and opened his medical practice and is listed as living in Paducah in the 1910 U.S. Federal Census.

-He was the husband of Nettie McClaine (1889-1935), who was born in Decatur County, TN.
+His wife, Nettie McClaine (1889-1935), was born in Decatur County, TN.
 Nettie was a trained nurse.
-The couple shared their home with Nettie's mother Susan Jobe Hoskin, according to the 1930 U.S. Federal Census.
+The couple shared their home with Nettie's mother, Susan Jobe Hoskin, according to the 1930 U.S. Federal Census.
 Dr. George was involved in several businesses, including a skating rink.
 August 1909, during the Emancipation Day celebration, Dr. George charged Daniel Hopwood with trying to pass a bad dollar at the Paducah Colored Skating Rink, located at 10th and Broadway; the rink was in financial trouble in 1909.
 The counterfeiting case against Hopwood was dismissed from the Paducah courts due to insufficient evidence.